 The cost of the defined benefit pension plan is determined using an actuarial valuation.
 The actuarial valuation involves making assumptions about discount rates, expected rates of return on assets, future salary increases, mortality rates and future pension increases.
-Assumptions, estimates and sensitivities used for the defined benefit obligation calculations, as well as related amounts are disclosed in Note 44 Provisions: Long-term employee provisions.
+Assumptions, estimates and sensitivities used for the defined benefit obligation calculations, as well as related amounts are disclosed in Note 36 Provisions in the section 'Long-term employee provisions'.